-In the 1880 United States Federal Census for Manchester New Hampshire, John J Sheehan appears as a 19-year-old apprentice to an iron molder.
-At that time, he was living with his father Jeremiah Sheehan and siblings Daniel, Mary, Margaret, and Hannah.
+In the 1880 United States Federal Census for Manchester, New Hampshire, John J Sheehan appears as a 19-year-old apprentice to an iron moulder.
+A moldmaker or molder is a skilled tradesperson who fabricates moulds for use in casting metal products.
+At that time, he lived with his father, Jeremiah Sheehan, and his siblings, Daniel, Mary, Margaret, and Hannah.
 They were living at 86 Auburn St., Manchester, NH.

-In an 1881 Manchester New Hampshire city directory, John Sheehan is listed as a Moulder, working at A. H. Lowell’s and living at 72 Spruce.
+In an 1881 Manchester, New Hampshire city directory, John Sheehan is listed as a Moulder, working at A. H. Lowell’s and living at 72 Spruce.
 In 1883 we find John still working at Lowells Foundry, but he has moved in with his father Jeremiah at 86 Auburn Street.
-Strangely, in 1884 we find John listed as a clerk in the Manchester city directory, still living with his father Jeremiah.
-Could it be that John was having trouble finding work as a molder in Manchester?
-John’s trouble finding work as a moulder seems to continue into 1885 where we find him listed as a laborer for a “depot” on the corner of Franklin Street.
+Strangely, in 1884 we find John listed as a clerk in the Manchester city directory, still living with his father, Jeremiah.
+Could it be that John had trouble finding work as a moulder in Manchester?
+John’s difficulty finding work as a moulder seems to continue into 1885 when we see him listed as a laborer for a “depot” on the corner of Franklin Street.

-The Sheehan family lived at 158 Luquer Street in Brooklyn for several years and attended the Church of St Mary Star of The Sea which was right around the corner from where they lived.
-John first appears in the Brooklyn City Directory in 1891 listed as a Moulder living at 158 Luqeer St..
-One possible explanation as to his sudden appearance of the Brooklyn directories is that he was living with the Kenny family until he was able to find work and get enough money to get his own place.
+The Sheehan family lived at 158 Luquer Street in Brooklyn for several years and attended the Church of St Mary Star of The Sea right around the corner from where they lived.
+John first appears in the Brooklyn City Directory in 1891, listed as a Moulder living at 158 Luqeer St. One possible explanation for his sudden appearance in the Brooklyn directories is that he was living with the Kenny family until he was able to find work and get enough money to get his own place.
 Or maybe he just never bothered to be listed in the City Directory.

 There is no record of the marriage between John J Sheehan and Elizabeth Rose Kenny in the New York City Archives, But that is not unusual.
 There seem to be many vital records missing or unreported in New York.
 For instance, none of their children’s birth records appear in the New York City Archives.
-But baptism records from St. Mary Star of the Sea church do appear for the children.
-Apparently about 10% of the population chose to not notify the authorities of births during those years.
+But baptism records from St. Mary Star of the Sea church appear for the children.
+About 10% of the population chose not to notify the authorities of births during those years.

-Elizabeth Rose Kenny Sheehan died on March 6, 1898 in Brooklyn of Acute Appendicitis.
+Elizabeth Rose Kenny Sheehan died in Brooklyn of Acute Appendicitis on March 6, 1898.
 Margaret Sheehan Hayes was just seven years old when her mom died.
-Elizabeth Kenny was buried at Holy Cross Cemetery in Brooklyn, with other Kenny family siblings.
+Elizabeth Kenny was buried with other Kenny family siblings at the Holy Cross Cemetery in Brooklyn.
 Two other Sheehan children who died early may also be buried with her.

 Soon after her death, John Joseph Sheehan took his three surviving children and moved to Milford, Massachusetts.
 According to the 1900 census, John and children Margaret and William are listed as borders at 33 Sumner St. in Milford.
 John continued his work as an iron moulder.
 Elizabeth does not appear in the census record for some reason.

-In January of 1910, John married his second wife, Ellen Francis Flynn in Natick, Massachusetts.
+In January 1910, John married his second wife, Ellen Francis Flynn, in Natick, Massachusetts.
 Ellen Francis Flynn is the daughter of John Flynn and Mary McQueeney.
-Ellen died at the age of 68 from Stomach Cancer in Woonsocker, RI.
+Ellen died at 68 from Stomach Cancer in Woonsocket, RI.
 She was buried with John in St. Charles Cemetery in Blackstone, MA.

-John J Sheehan died in Woonsocket, RI on April 24 1930 of Chronic Myocarditis and Chronic Nephritis.
+John J Sheehan died in Woonsocket, RI, on April 24, 1930, of Chronic Myocarditis and Nephritis.
 He was 66 years old.

 The five children of John Joseph Sheehan and Elizabeth Rose Kenny are as follows;

-1. First son, John A Sheehan, mentioned above live to be just 4 years old.
+1. Their First son, John A Sheehan, mentioned above, lived to be just four years old.

-2. First daughter, Margaret Mary Sheehan, one of the prime focuses of this article eventually moved to Manchester, NH and married Jeremiah J Hayes.
-It is not known how they met, although it is possible that Aunt Hanna Sheehan, whom Margaret moved in with, introduced them to each other.
+2. Their first daughter Margaret Mary Sheehan, one of the prime focuses of this article, eventually moved to Manchester, NH, and married Jeremiah J Hayes.
+It is unknown how they met, although it is possible that Aunt Hanna Sheehan, whom Margaret moved in with, introduced them to each other.
 Or maybe Jeremiah met Margaret while shopping for a hat.

 3. Second boy, William Edward Sheehan, served his country in World War I as a member of the United States Naval Reserve Force on the U.S Naval base in Cardiff, Wales.
-The base was established in September, 1918, and was tasked with duties to supervise the shipment of coal to France.
-The coal was used by American troop transports at the Le Havre, Breast and other ports on the Bay of Biscay.
+The base was established in September 1918 and was tasked with supervising the shipment of coal to France.
+The coal was used by American troop transports at the Le Havre, Breast, and other ports on the Bay of Biscay.
 He was there with over 1,758 American officers and 4,101 American seamen.
 William was part of the effort that allowed the delivery of over 96,000 tons of coal utilizing 53 colliers operated by the United States Naval Overseas Transport Service

-Williams death certificate indicates that he was a plant manager for some company at the time of his death.
-Based on photographs we have of William, he appears to have been a plant Manager for General Motors.
-William appears in the 1940 census as a resident of Detroit, Michigan which would be consistent with being a plant manager of an automotive company.
+Williams’s death certificate indicates that he was a plant manager for some company at the time of his death.
+Based on our photographs of William, he appears to have been a plant Manager for General Motors.
+William appears in the 1940 census as a resident of Detroit, Michigan, which would be consistent with being an automotive company plant manager.

-4. Third daughter Elizabeth R Sheehan, also known as Aunt Betty, became a sister of St. Joseph in June of 1927.
+4. Third daughter Elizabeth R Sheehan, also known as Aunt Betty, became a sister of St. Joseph in June 1927.
 She was known as Sister Susanna.
-She died at the age of 75 on January 30, 1971 in Framingham, MA.
+She died at 75 on January 30, 1971, in Framingham, MA.
 Jeanne Hayes remembers her as a kind and gentle person who came to visit the Hayes family in Chappaqua once.